benjaminion/upgrading-ethereum-book/src/book.md

     eth1_deposit_index: uint64
 ```

 `eth1_data` is the latest agreed upon state of the Eth1 chain and deposit contract. `eth1_data_votes` accumulates [`Eth1Data`](/part3/containers/dependencies#eth1data) from blocks until there is an overall majority in favour of one Eth1 state.
-If a majority is not achieved by the time the list is full then it is cleared down and voting starts again from scratch. `eth1_deposit_index` is the total number of deposits that have been processed by the beacon chain (which is greater than or equal to the number of validators, as a deposit can top-up the balance of an existing validator).
+If a majority is not achieved by the time the list is full then it is cleared down and voting starts again from scratch. `eth1_deposit_index` is the total number of deposits that have been processed by the beacon chain (which is greater than or equal to the number of validators, as a deposit can top up the balance of an existing validator).

 <a id="registry"></a>